 Dr. Michele Heisler received her MD degree from Harvard University and MPA degree from Princeton University.
 She completed residency training in Internal Medicine and health services research training as a Robert Wood Johnson Foundation Clinical Scholar from 2000-2002 at the University of Michigan Health System.

-Alan K. Jones is a Managing Director and Head of Global Private Equity at Morgan Stanley.
-Jones has held various positions at Morgan Stanley since 1993, and sits on a number of leadership boards and committees for the company.
-He is chairman of Morgan Stanley’s Global Private Equity Investment Committee and serves as a member of the Investment Committees for Morgan Stanley Private Equity Asia, Morgan Stanley Expansion Capital, Morgan Stanley Infrastructure Partners, and Morgan Stanley Credit Partners.
-He is also a member of the Merchant Banking Department Executive Committee and Risk Committee.
-Jones is currently a director of Access Cash, HBF, and ReachOut Healthcare America and has previously served as a director of Creative Circle, EmployBridge, McKechnie Aerospace, and Zenith (UK).
+Alan K. Jones is an investor with more than three decades of experience in building and leading organizations.
+Most recently, he served as a Managing Director and Head of Global Private Equity at Morgan Stanley.
+Jones held various positions at Morgan Stanley over 25 years and served on a number of leadership boards and committees for the firm.
+He served as chairman of Morgan Stanley’s Global Private Equity Investment Committee and as a member of the Investment Committees for Morgan Stanley Private Equity Asia, Morgan Stanley Expansion Capital, Morgan Stanley Infrastructure Partners, Morgan Stanley Energy Partners, and Morgan Stanley Credit Partners.

 Stephen Rapp is the Sonia and Harry Blumenthal Distinguished Fellow for the Prevention of Genocide at the U.S. Holocaust Memorial Museum’s Simon-Skjodt Center.
 Prior to this appointment, he served as the Ambassador-at-Large for War Crimes Issues, heading the Office of Global Criminal Justice at the U.S. State Department.
 In this position, Rapp was responsible for advising the Secretary of State and the Under Secretary for Civilian Security, Democracy, and Human Rights on issues related to war crimes, crimes against humanity, and genocide, and formulating U.S. policy related to preventing, responding to, and securing accountability for mass atrocities.